-Anemone blanda, also known as Grecian windflower, grows from corms that are planted in fall for flowers the following spring.
+Anemone blanda, also known as Grecian windflowers, grow from corms that are planted in fall for flowers the following spring.
 These low-growing plants have mounding, finely textured foliage and daisy-like flowers.
-Anemone blanda is an ideal companions for other spring blooming bulbs such as tulips and daffodils.
+Anemone blanda is an ideal companions for other mid-spring bulbs such as tulips and daffodils.

-Anemone coronaria blooms in early spring or late summer, depending on when the corms are planted.
-The showy flowers have dark centers and silky, brightly colored petals.
+Anemone coronaria blooms in early spring or late summer, depending on where you live and when the corms are planted.
+The showy flowers have dark centers and brightly colored petals.
 De Caen and St. Brigid are the two most common types of Anemone coronaria.
-Both are outstanding cut flowers and will last 2 to 3 weeks in a vase.
+Both are outstanding cut flowers and last 2 to 3 weeks in a vase.
 In warm zones, the corms of Anemone coronaria are usually planted in fall.
 In colder zones they are planted in spring.
 Shop HERE for Anemone blanda and Anemone coronaria

-Anemone canadensis and Anemone sylvestris are hardy, long-lived perennials with snow-white spring flowers.
-Anemone x hybrida is a hardy 2 to 3 foot perennial that blooms in the fall and has white or pink flowers.
+Anemone canadensis and Anemone sylvestris are hardy, long-lived perennials with snow-white flowers in spring.
+Anemone x hybrida is a hardy perennial that blooms in fall and has white or pink flowers.
 Popular cultivars of Anemone x hybrida include ‘Honorine Jobert’ and ‘Robustissima’.